Home > Corporate Information > Management Team

-Dr. Mitchell B. Rambler is President of DRS Technical Services (TSI) Group, a recognized leader in full lifecycle telecommunication systems that delivers world-class communication solutions with a global reach.
+Dr. Mitchell B. Rambler is President of the Aviation, Communications and Homeland Security (ACHS) Group, a recognized leader in full lifecycle telecommunication systems that delivers world-class communication solutions with a global reach.

 With more than 25 years of experience in the defense industry, Dr. Rambler previously served as the President and Senior Vice President for Military Operations at BAE Systems.
 Previous positions served were Senior Vice President for Corporate and Strategic Development at The Centech Group, International Sales Director for Perot Systems, President and COO of Cyntergy Corporation, Chief Operating Officer of Universal Systems and Technology (UNITECH), and Corporate Executive Vice President and sector President of Mantech International.
 Dr. Rambler was a senior leader in NASA and served in the government service supporting other operations.

 Dr. Rambler holds a B.S. from Fairleigh Dickinson University, and an Ed.M and Ph.D in Space Science from Boston University.

 President, Maritime and Combat Support Systems (MCSS) Group

 Roger N. Sexauer is President of the Maritime and Combat Support Systems (MCSS) Group, which develops power systems, environmental systems and sustainment products.